shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * *The Role of Embodiment in Intelligent Systems*
 * Lecturer: Fabio Bonsignorio
 * Guest lecture by Vera Zabotkina:
-  * Russian University for the Humanities, Moscow (Russia)
+  * Russian University for the Humanities, Moscow, Russia
   * *"Cognitive Mechanisms of language creativity"*

 ### NO LECTURE ON 2019-11-14